 Dr. Park and his staff use new technology to diagnose tooth decay, gum disease, oral cancers, and other oral health issues to help preserve and protect your smile.

-We understand how nervous and anxious people may get in the dentist chair.
+We understand how nervous and anxious patients may get in the dentist chair.
 We take the time to listen to your concerns and answer any questions that you may have in a manner that is easy to comprehend.
 Dr. Park and his staff have your comfort and oral health as their main priority, and strive to offer the highest level of care.

 Dental care is a lifetime habit, one that involves daily care at home and regular visits to the dentist.
 That is why we have such a strong commitment to providing exceptional dental care, focusing on preventative dentistry that keeps gums and teeth healthy.
 This results in beautiful smiles and happy patients!

-At Town Center Dental our wish for you, your children and family is to achieve the goal of never needing dental work in the future.
+At Town Center Dental our wish for you, your children, and family is to achieve the goal of never needing dental work in the future.

-We help achieve this goal of "teaching" with hygiene visits twice a year... a goal that can eliminate gum disease and future dental work for a lifetime.
+We help achieve this goal with hygiene visits twice a year... a goal that can eliminate gum disease and future dental work for a lifetime.
 This goal is our sincerest wish for you, your children & family.

 Dr. Park & Staff

 WE HAVE PROVIDED PROFESSIONAL DENTAL CARE TO SOUTHERN CALIFORNIA RESIDENTS SINCE 2005